ThomasKaiser/Knowledge/articles/Exploring_Apple_Silicon_on_MacBookAir10.md

 ### USB / Thunderbolt / PCIe

 The new M1 Macs are advertised as USB4/TB3 capable and all three models only have two USB-C ports.
-It's important to understand that 'USB4' is the name of the protocol revision and not a synonym for a certain type of link speed.
+It's important to understand that 'USB4' is the name of a protocol revision and not the synonym for a certain type of link speed.

-Those three "Apple Silicon" Macs provide the following at each USB-C port:
+Calling a host 'USB4 compliant' basically means USB-C ports providing at least *SuperSpeed 10Gbps* USB transfer speeds, Thunderbolt 3 with at least 20 Gbps, at least one port providing DisplayPort alt mode and 7.5W per port for USB consumers (15W for TB devices).

+And that's exactly what you get with those three new "Apple Silicon" Macs (and more or less every MacBook Pro from 2016 on and every MacBook Air from 2018 or above).
+The two USB-C ports provide:

   * Thunderbolt 3 compliance
   * *SuperSpeed 10Gbps* maximum USB transfer speeds
+  * Ability to connect one 6k display to one USB-C port

+How a MacBook Air with its 30W charger could fulfill the TB3 powering requirements of '15W per port' is unclear to me but I guess the kind of people choosing the Air are aware that this device is for rather lightweight tasks while the 13" MacBook Pro is up to the job dealing also with some power hungry Thunderbolt peripherals (it comes with a 61W charger for a reason).

 A Mac Mini teardown revealed that the TB controller is inside the M1 SoC and there are two [JHL8040R](https://ark.intel.com/content/www/de/de/ark/products/186251/intel-jhl8040r-thunderbolt-4-retimer.html) TB retimer chips soldered next to the USB-C ports.
 While these chips are TB4 capable Apple only implements TB3.
 Most probably chip design started prior to Intel finalizing TB4 specs and/or not all of the needed requirements for TB4 could be met: